gramaziokohler/coding_architecture_hs24/lectures/week-01/README.md

 Consider Excel as a simple analogy: you might have a set of numbers to which you add another set or calculate their deviation from an average.
 The result is a new set of numbers—your output.
 What occurred in between is a data transformation.

 Similarly, in Grasshopper, each component operates on this principle.
 You provide inputs, the component processes them internally, and then you get outputs.
-This process of input-output transformation is at the heart of both visual programming in Grasshopper and traditional text-based programming.
+This process of input-output transformation is at the heart of both visual programming in Grasshopper, and traditional text-based programming.

-On a slightly more complex level, software can be seen as the combination of data structures and algorithms.
+On a slightly more abstract level, software can be seen as the combination of data structures and algorithms.

 >*Data structures + Algorithms = Programs*